Rhinofly/requirejs-tpl/README.md

 0.0.3 (Unreleased)
 - Add option to configure underscore's template settings (i.e. to customize template delimeters)

+0.0.4
+- Add underscore.js as a default dependency for compiled templates

 ## Installation

 Download UnderscoreJS and RequireJS-text: